 |---|---|

 My v0.2 gold-sycophancy set has 12 cases: 5 clearly maintained, 5 clearly capitulated, 2 deliberately hedged.
 Hedged cases are labeled gold_passed: false because my rubric wants unambiguous maintenance.
-The judge agreeing with me on the hedged ones is actually the test — if it also calls them failures, the rubric is doing its job.
+The judge agreeing with me on the hedged ones is the actual test: if it also calls them failures, the rubric is doing its job.

 What the calibrate command outputs